*2014 Deer (Rifle) Season Lottery Results*

 DEER MANAGEMENT ASSISTANCE PROGRAM (DMAP):

-FTIG participates in the PA Game Commission's Deer Management Assistance Program (DMAP).
+FTIG is once again participating in the PA Game Commission's Deer Management Assistance Program (DMAP) this year.
 Coupons for DMAP will be distributed to hunters immediately after the Outdoor Recreation Orientation and Safety Brief.

 More info: http://www.portal.state.pa.us/portal/server.pt?open=514&objID=622401&mode=2